QuinnGrigsby/Capstone_Git-ing_it_done_MovieInformation/README.md

 ## Data Understanding and Analysis

-To make actionable insights to Computing Vision we examined data from multiple different sources.
+To make actionable insights for Computing Vision we examined data from multiple different sources.

 ### Sources of Data